ovh/terraform-provider-ovh/website/docs/r/dedicated_nasha_partition.markdown

 * `name` - (Required) name of the partition
 * `size` - (Required) size of the partition in GB
 * `protocol` - (Required) one of "NFS", "CIFS" or "NFS_CIFS"
+* `description` - A brief description of the partition

 ## Attributes Reference